x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/manage-hybrid-exchange-recipients-with-management-tools.md

 ### Important: Be Aware

+>[!Warning]
-**Once you shut down the last Exchange server, Exchange RBAC will no longer function**.
+>**Once you shut down the last Exchange server, Exchange RBAC will no longer function**.
 Users who were a part of Exchange Recipient groups or had custom Exchange roles allowing for recipient management will no longer have permission.
 Only domain admins and users who are assigned permission using Add-PermissionForEMT.ps1 script will be able to perform recipient management.
+>

-Once you shut down your last Exchange server and perform the Exchange hybrid and Active Directory cleanup steps listed above, you should **erase and reformat your last Exchange server**. **Do Not Uninstall the Exchange Server**
+>Once you shut down your last Exchange server and perform the Exchange hybrid and Active Directory cleanup steps listed above, you should **erase and reformat your last Exchange server**. **Do Not Uninstall the Exchange Server**